 Pēpi nappies are pocket nappies, which means that the absorbent inserts go into a pocket opening at the back of the nappy.
-They are reusable as they can be washed in the washing machine once soiled and used again.
+The nappy and inserts are reusable and can be washed in the washing machine.

 2) Place the nappy under your baby, with the back of the nappy sitting 1-2 cm above their bum.
 Pull the front panel up, comfortably just below baby’s belly button.

 3) Shorten the nappy if needed, using the row of snaps on the front panel.

 4) Bring the side waist tabs up and around baby for a snug fit.

 5) Use the hip and waist snaps to adjust the size.
 Fasten the hip snaps first (the snap on the second row), then the two waist snaps (on the top row).

 6) Ensure there are no gaps around the back or inner thighs, and that you can get two fingers between the front of the nappy and baby’s tummy.